 Yes, it is since you have access to a part of the server that is allocated to your own use.
 Therefore, the OS, the software, and all other resources that are allocated to you are made private to your use.

 However, you share a server with other clients.
 Therefore, if there is a problem with the disk drive, everyone would be affected by this failure.

 If a customer is over-using a single resource of a shared hosting server, then everyone would be affected, which is not the case with VPS accounts.

 No, you don’t have access to the physical server that is split for all the clients.
 However, you have full control over the hosting environment that is used by your website.

 However, with the “Unmanaged Hosting plan”, you don’t have any technical support.
 Therefore, it would be a bad choice if you don’t have experience in server management.
-Moreover, you risk to run outdated scripts or relaying spams for example, which will lead to a blacklist of your IP.
+Moreover, you risk running outdated scripts or relaying spam for example, which will lead to a blacklist of your IP.

 Therefore, if you doubt, choosing “Managed VPS” can be a smart choice.

 You may install software, make a connection via SSH and restart the machine since, in major cases, you have superuser access.
 However, it’s not guaranteed and the host can limit your abilities to install.